Zachary Colman (00:06):

 Yeah.
 So from a standpoint of like that transition, you know, with the frugal athlete will help them in terms of making the relationships that they need.
 So for example, if someone is into VC, um, I have a, you know, a unique amount of relationships where I can get them in touch with, you know, VC managers, you know, portfolio funds, first and foremost to get educated.
 I think that’s the most important thing because we see the athletes like Kevin Duran, LeBron James, Steph Curry, they’re investing, you know, you know, hundreds of thousands of dollars in different, you know, companies, you know, both from the angel round to series late stage round.
-And not every athlete can do that, but if they’re interested, there’s so many different ways to get involved.
+And not every athlete can do that, but if they’re interested, there are so many different ways to get involved.
 And that’s where, you know, um, a service like ours comes into play so we can connect them with different organizations if they want to learn more, if they want to see some deal flow, um, get acclimated to what it’s like.

 Amobi Okugo (30:20):

 Um, that’s where we come in.
 Um, from the standpoint of, from the finance, you know, all right.
 How do you have a budget?
 Um, are you budgeting?
 What services are you using?
 Are you using an app or using your financial advisor?
 Are you looking for a financial advisor?
-Have you, you know, have you researched them or you got them from a recommendation of someone else?
+Have you, you know, have you researched them or you get them from a recommendation of someone else?
 What questions are you asking them?
 This is where we come in and help.
 Are you looking at different ways to expand and make money?
 Okay.
-Obviously you have a, you need a marketer or a brand manager.
-Um, how do you do go about doing that before that?
+Obviously, you have a, you need a marketer or a brand manager.
+Um, how do you go about doing that before that?
 Do you have an idea of what you want to do?
 What does that look like?
 Are you into e-commerce?
 Are you into affiliate marketing?
 Are you into all these different things?

 Amobi Okugo (31:02):

-Um, we kind of give them like a S a whole spectrum of different ways they can make money.
+Um, we kind of give them like an S a whole spectrum of different ways they can make money.
 Um, so for example, um, a buddy of mine, he plays soccer, he’s very into wine.
 He’s like really into wine.
-So instead of just like being a wine connoisseur and wine collector, how can you monetize that?
+So instead of just being a wine connoisseur and wine collector, how can you monetize that?
 And what does that look like?
 So we’ll help them, um, in terms of developing concepts around what they can do, and then what they want to do with that.
-If they want to work with us, then we can put them in touch with someone that’s more experienced in that space, or like a brand manager or marketing manager or a business developer.
+If they want to work with us, then we can put them in touch with someone that’s more experienced in that space, like a brand manager or marketing manager, or a business developer.
 Um, or if they want us to do that, um, we can do it as well, but that’s kinda where we, that’s where we stand on the more one-on-one standpoint.
-Um, but our main bread and butter is courses and curriculums around, you know, athletes and managing, making, and multiplying their money.
+Um, but our main bread and butter are courses and curriculums around, you know, athletes and managing, making and multiplying their money.

 Zachary Colman (31:55):

-Beautiful, man, I feel like you said that quite a bit of time, do you have that you have your pitch down, so hopefully people connect,
+Beautiful, man, I feel like you said that quite a bit of time, do you have that you have your pitch down, so hopefully, people connect,